davidlcassidy/christmas-letters-website/README.md

 ## Configuration

-### Letter Data JSON File
+### Christmas Letters

-The `letter_data.json` file holds the details for each year's family Christmas letters, including the year, title (optional), language, and the location of the corresponding PDF file.
-This configuration is essential for organizing and displaying the letters on the website, with the most recent year (first year object in json array) shown in the main section and previous letters located in the Archive section.
+The `christmas_letters.json` file holds the details for each year's family Christmas letters, including the year, title (optional), language (optional), and the location of the corresponding PDF file.
+This configuration is essential for organizing and displaying the letters on the website, with the most recent year shown in the main section and previous letters located in the Archive section.

-### Sample Data Structure

-Here’s a sample of the data from `letter_data.json`:
+Here’s a sample of the data from `christmas_letters.json`:

 ```json